Blog

 Kids can’t buy stocks themselves, so you’ll have to do your kid’s investing for them.
 The good news is that most major brokerages give you access to special accounts like custodial IRAs and 529 plans, so it’s really not any harder than investing for yourself.

 Some types of accounts aimed at investing for kids come with annual contribution limits and restrictions on the types of assets you can purchase.
-I’ll discuss this more in the following section.
+I’ll discuss this more at the end of the post.

 Can Kids Buy Stocks?